LITERARY PERIODS AND THEIR CHARACTERISTICS

 Mass African-American migration to Northern urban centers

-African-Americans have more access to media and publishing outlets after they move north
+African-Americans have more access to media and publishing outlets

 Essays & Poetry of W.E.B.
 DuBois